SSyncropel Docs

 Two distinct operations.

-• Reset wipes ~/.syncro/ (identity, keys, records, token, config) but leaves the spl binary installed.
+• Reset wipes ~/.syncro/ (identity, keys, records, token, config) but leaves the spl binary installed and ~/.syncro-data/ (your task content) untouched.
 Use this when you want a clean first-run experience without reinstalling.

 • Uninstall removes the spl binary itself.
 Use this when you're done with Syncropel on this machine.